cesar-douady/open-lmake/doc/src/experimental_codec.md

 One way to deal with this case is to create a central database, with the following pros and cons:

 - robustness    : collisions can easily be dealt with.
 - repeatability : this is a probleme.
-When dealing with collisions, some codes change, which change old repository because the database is not itself versioned.
+When dealing with collisions, some codes change, which change old repo because the database is not itself versioned.
 This is a serious problem.
 - merging       : no merging.
 - perfomance    : accessing the data in a performant way is easy.
 Detecting modifications so that open-lmake can take sound decisions may be more challenging.
 - communication : excellent, the database is shared